Homestar Runner: Walkabout Mini Golf

+VR game developer Mighty Coconut and Homestar Runner creators collaborated on a self-described "takeover" of Walkabout Mini Golf, which was released in June 2026.
+The new "distraction pack" featured characters from Homestar Runner and voiceovers by Mike and Matt Chapman.

 Impact

 Collaborations with other artists

 The Brothers Chaps have partnered up with rock band They Might Be Giants and supplied animation for a music video of their song "Experimental Film".
 The creators of Homestar Runner spent time with the band and wrote songs that have been released on the website as "Puppet Jam", a spin-off of "Puppet Stuff", where Puppet Homestar sings with TMBG.
 TMBG also wrote the music for Strong Bad Email No. 99, different town, and the band wrote and vocalized the intro song of the 200th Strong Bad Email.
 Another group, The Skate Party, helped The Brothers Chaps create "The Cheat Theme Song".
 The band Y-O-U helped with the Strong Bad Sings and Other Type Hits CD, as well as songs on the strongbad_email.exe DVDs.
 The Brothers Chaps also employed the services of Paul and Storm of the a cappella band Da Vinci's Notebook to create a theme song for the Old-Timey version of The Cheat, called "Ballad of The Sneak"; the duo later wrote the theme tune for the Stinkoman 20X6 game.
 Matt Chapman provided guest vocals as Strong Bad on The Aquabats' "Pink Pants!" from their 2011 album, Hi-Five Soup!.
 Strong Bad's voice also appears on Shellac's "Genuine Lulabelle" off the album "Excellent Italian Greyhound" from 2007.

 Discussing how he and his sibling decide which projects to work on, Mike Chapman said, "We learned how to politely say no to things that were going to affect our lives negatively.
 If it's going to be fun, if we're going to enjoy doing it, and if the end project is going to be something we want to have happen, we say yes."